-Release of aqueous waste to land
+Disposal of effluent to land

-D1: Treated aqueous waste is permitted to be released to land provided that it is done in accordance with a written procedure that ensures:

-- irrigation areas of sufficient area are identified and provided for aqueous waste application - aqueous waste is applied at a loading rate that can be assimilated by the irrigation area - infiltration to groundwater and subsurface flows of contaminants to surface waters are prevented - surface pondage and run-off of aqueous waste is prevented - degradation of soil structure is minimised - soil sodicity and the build-up of nutrients and heavy metals in the soil and subsoil are minimised - spray drift or overspray does not carry beyond aqueous waste release areas - aqueous waste release areas are maintained with an appropriate crop in a viable state for transpiration and nutrient uptake - the crop on the release area is harvested and removed from the release area.
+D1: Treated effluent is permitted to be released to land provided that it is done in accordance with a written procedure that infiltration to groundwater and subsurface flows of contaminants to surface waters are prevented surface pondage and run-off of effluent is prevented degradation of soil structure is minimised soil sodicity and the build-up of nutrients and heavy metals in the soil and subsoil are minimised spray drift or overspray do not carry beyond effluent disposal areas effluent disposal areas are maintained with an appropriate crop in a viable state for transpiration and nutrient uptake the crop on the disposal area is harvested and removed from the disposal area.

-D2: When weather conditions or soil conditions preclude the release of aqueous waste to land, aqueous waste must be directed to wet weather storage or be lawfully removed from the site.
+D2: When weather conditions or soil conditions preclude the release of effluent to land, effluent must be directed to wet weather storage or be lawfully removed from the site.